walbourn/contentexporter/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-May 14, 2018
+May 31, 2018

 The Samples Content Exporter was originally shipped as a sample in the legacy DirectX SDK.
 It makes use of the Autodesk FBX SDK to import an FBX file and then export the data as an SDKMESH.
 The SDKMESH format is a runtime geometry format supported by the DirectX Tool Kit and DXUT, and is used in the Windows 8 Store app sample Marble Maze.

 The source is written for Visual Studio 2015 Update 3 or Visual Studio 2017.
+It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) or VS 2017 (15.7 update) or later with the Windows 10 April 2018 Update SDK (17134).

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.